Dashboard Account Lock Out

 The Support Operations Specialist will request more information about the organization and its contents and settings to verify the validity of the request.

-Once this step has been completed, a Cisco Meraki Support Specialist will provide you a document which must be signed, notarized, and mailed to Cisco Meraki Headquarters (address found below).
+Once this step has been completed, a Cisco Meraki Support Specialist will provide you a document that must be signed and notarized, then scanned and emailed back via the case correspondence.When this is received by our support specialist, it will be attached to the case before any changes are made.